Edward Headlam Greenhow: Life and career

 Greenhow's various reports as Medical Officer of the Privy Council were instrumental in the emancipation of children, beginning in 1867 with a change to the Workshop Regulation Act.
 This made it illegal to employ children under the age of eight.

 In 1859 Greenhow became a Fellow of the Royal College of Physicians, and in 1861 was elected assistant physician to the Middlesex Hospital and lecturer on the subjects of public health and medical jurisprudence in the medical school.
 In 1871 he became physician and lecturer on medicine; on his retirement from the acting staff in 1880 he was elected consulting physician to the hospital.

 Greenhow was a Fellow of the Royal Society (1870) and a member of many medical societies.
 In 1879–1881 he was president of the Clinical Society of London, which he had shared in founding in 1867.
 He was the author of works on diphtheria, chronic bronchitis, and on Addison's disease, the subject of his Croonian lectures (1875).
 The lectures became the subject of a second book on Addison's disease, and Greenhow delivered the lecture on Addison's disease at the International Medical Congress of 1881: he had had eleven patients of his own.
 He had pioneered treatment with iron and effervescing medicine which engineered a remission, and so prolonged life.

 Greenhow served on more than one Royal Commission, of which Lord Kimberley (Earl of Kimberley) was chairman.
 He was the medical officer to the Pensions Commutation Board from its formation in 1870 until the day of his death.

 In May 1859, Greenhow held the Chair of the Epidemiological Society of London, the establishment which had anaesthetist John Snow as one of its founders.
-Greenhow and Snow were the most "outstanding practitioners" at Newcastle Infirmary, which would eventually become a medical school, established by Greenhow's uncle, surgeon Dr Thomas Michael Greenhow.
+Greenhow and Snow were the most "outstanding practitioners" at Newcastle Infirmary, which would eventually become a medical school, established by Greenhow's uncle, surgeon Thomas Michael Greenhow.
 Snow's Case Books record that in November 1857, Greenhow was living and working in London and present whilst Snow gave chloroform to a patient.

 Greenhow was returning to his home at Reigate on the afternoon of 22 April 1888 - after attending to his duties as medical officer to the Pensions Commutation Board - when, while at Charing Cross Station, he died suddenly.